Prag8855/aab/content/guides/fiktionsbescheinigung.md

 In Berlin, you can get a *Fiktionsbescheinigung* if...

 - [ ] you have applied for a [residence permit](/glossary/Aufenthaltstitel), [permanent residence](/glossary/Niederlassungserlaubnis) or citizenship[^9]
-- [ ] your current residence permit must expire in less than 6 weeks[^8]
+- [ ] your current residence permit expires in less than 6 weeks[^8]
 - [ ] you have an important reason to travel (like a business trip or a conference)
 - [ ] you include proof of your travel plans (like flight tickets or invitations)

 In Berlin, they often ignore you or refuse to give you one.[^17] You must insist.
-You have the right to get a *Fiktionsbescheinigung*.[^15] They have no legal reason to refuse.
+You have the right to get a *Fiktionsbescheinigung*, even if you don't have travel plans or plane tickets.[^15] They have no legal reason to refuse.
 I asked them 5 times before they gave me one.
+If necessary, hire a lawyer.

-You must pick up your *Fiktionsbescheinigung* in person at the *Ausländerbehörde*.
-They do not send it by post.[^1] There might be a 13€ fee.[^11]
+They might send your *Fiktionsbescheinigung* by post, or you might need to pick it up at the *Ausländerbehörde.[^1] There might be a 13€ fee.[^11]

 If you currently have a [tourist visa](/glossary/Schengen%20visa), you can't get a *Fiktionsbescheinigung*.
 You can't convert a tourist visa to a residence permit.
 You must apply for a residence permit in your home country.[^3]